 Hwang quickly established a track record of what he termed “fiscal responsibility, moderate social views and an unwavering passion and commitment” to his community.
 As a result, in 2010, he was re-elected — by nearly 70% of the voting members in his district.

 “I am very proud of our community involvement as their state representative and the legislative processes in the areas of election reform, bone marrow cancer testing and community organization advocacy – Operation Hope for homelessness and the Center for Women & Families related to domestic violence for example,” Hwang reflected.
 “I currently serve in the environmental and appropriations (budget writing) committees and have taken a leadership roles on the government administration & elections committee.”

-Hwang again seeks re-election for the 134th District, bolstered by the mission that more work that needs to be done in representing the community and its residents in Hartford.
+Hwang is seeking election for the 28th State Senate District, bolstered by the mission that more work that needs to be done in representing the community and its residents in Hartford.
 “I love this country and I love our community,” he said.
 “It has provided a wonderful growing environment for my children and allowed me to set down roots and build lasting friendships.
 I value the opportunity to serve my fellow residents in our community and serve their interests in the legislative process in Hartford.”